-MINERAL ACT

-NOTICE TO DELINQUENT PARTNER
+MINERAL ACT NOTICE TO DELINQUENT PARTNER

-TO J. A. ROGERS, In "Regimental Pot Pourri" there As usual "The Brazier" is full caused to be done the assessment work is the following:-"On behalf of of stories of amusing occurrences for the year 1915 on the mineral claims known as "Ladybird No. 4" Mineral Claim, situated in Cascade Creek valley, north of Silver Lake, in the Stewart, B. C., Mining District; and the "Stumpy" Mineral Claim, situated on the east side of Cascade Creek at the head, in the said Stewart Mining district, and have paid for said assessment work the sum of \$200.00; unless you pay to me the sum of \$100.00 tor your share of the said assessment work together with the costs of this advertisement, I shall, at the expiration of ninety days from the date hereof, apply to the Mining Recorder at Stewart, B. C., to have your interest in the said "Ladybird No. 4" and "Stumpy" Mineral Claims vested in me in pursuance of the provisions of the
+TAKE NOTICE that, whereas I have creased they are beginning to These meetings were composed caused to be done the assessment work wake up to what is in store for of the men we used to see hang- for the year 1915 on the mineral claims known as "Ladybird No. 4" Mineral Claim, situated in Cascade Creek valley, north of Silver Lake, in the Stewart, B. C., Mining District; and the "Stumpy" Mineral Claim, situated on the east side of Cascade Creek at the head, in the said Stewart Mining |district, and have paid for said assessment work the sum of \$200.00; unless you pay to me the sum of \$100.00 tor your share of the said assessment work together with the costs of this advertisement, I shall, at the expiration of ninety days from the date hereof, apply to the Mining Recorder at Stewart, B. C., to have your interest in the said "Ladybird No. 4" and "Stumpy" Mineral Claims vested in me in pursuance of the provisions of the 'Mineral Act."

-"Mineral Act."
-Dated at Prince Rupert, B. C., this 5th day of November, 1915.
+Dated at Prince Rupert, B. C., this 5th | day of November, 1915.